jonnyweatherly/aajonusnet/md/QNA/Q&A Of May 26, 2013.md

 A: Then you were throwing off metals through your lungs.
 And industrial chemicals out of your lungs.
 Other people, it affects their livers or their, you know, wherever you have the metals collecting and loosed is where you'll feel it.
 So yours are in the lungs.

-Q: If you get palpitations with that, it's going to be heart.
+Q: If you get palpitations, would that be, it's going through the heart?

-A: It's going to be heart.
+A: It's going through the heart.
+You got metals in your heart.

 Q: Yeah.

-Q: Is that at Glenn Ivy, I'd be, you know, don't they check your bag so you can't bring any glassware in there?
+Q: Is that a Glenn Ivy thing, now don't they check your bag so you can't bring any glassware in there?

 Q: That's true.
 What I did is I brought plastic and some ice water and that they let me take in.
 It was a plastic container of ice water.